What is Ignitable Liquid Residue?

-What are ILRs used for?
+What are they used for?

 Chemistry Matters Consulting Services and Expertise

 Deliberately caused fires can cause significant damage to property, to the environment, as well as the potential loss of human and animal life.
 As long as arson continues to be a major crime, suspicious fire scenes will continue to be investigated.
 For successful prosecutions to occur, the highest level of scientific expertise is required to interpret the evidence.
-The Chemistry Matters team is well suited to assist in many of these endeavours.
-We have the experience to aid in the proper collection and legal chain of custody documentation of evidence at fire scenes to meet litigation scrutiny.
+The Chemistry Matters team is well suited to assist in these endeavours.
+We have the experience to aid in the proper sample collection and legal chain of custody documentation of evidence at fire scenes to meet litigation scrutiny.
 We have the litigation experience required for expert witness testimony and are actively involved in arson related research by publishing in peer-reviewed journal articles and presenting at scientific conferences.